stephenkjohnston/stephen.codes/src/content/articles/cobol-data-types-variables.md

 **MOVE ...
 TO**

-This pair of statements allows you to assign values to individual fields within a group.
+This statement allows you to assign values to individual fields within a group.

 ```cobol
        IDENTIFICATION DIVISION.